Vivekkjhaa/GreenRoute-A-Dynamic-Route-Optimization-and-Emission-Reduction-System/README.md

 - `dotenv`: For managing environment variables 📦
 - `flask` (optional): If you plan to create a web interface 🌐

-For the full list of dependencies, see the [requirements.txt](requirements.txt) file.

 ## 📚 How It Works